 Tibia and fibula fracture often occur together.
 The levels of fracture could be same or differ depending on the pattern of injury.
-In this article, pictures of tibia and fibula fracture are being shown.
+In this article, pictures and radiographs of tibia and fibula fracture are being shown.

-Image 1 – Open, Comminuted Tibia and Fibula Fracture
+Image 1 -Comminuted Open Tibia Fibula Fracture

 Open fractures occur when the covering skin layer is breached by external force or the fracture fragment injuring from within.

-Open fractures are very common occurrence in leg bones because the soft tissue envelopes are very thin around the bones especially tibia in its anteromedial aspect.
+Open fractures are a very common occurrence in leg bones because the soft tissue envelopes are very thin around the bones especially tibia in its anteromedial aspect.

 The tibia and fibula were bared and comminuted fragments could be seen and there appeared a bone loss.